camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-definition/post-create-case-instance.html.md

   <tr>
     <td>404</td>
     <td>application/json</td>
-	<td>The case instance could not be created due to a nonexistent case definition key.
+	<td>The case instance could not be created due to a nonexistent case definition.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>500</td>